sheredom/AOC2021/README.md

-# Advent Of Code Zig Template
+🎄⚡🎄 Advent of Code 2021 Solutions 🎄⚡🎄

+Here is my Zig-based [Advent of Code 2021](https://adventofcode.com/2021) solutions.

 This repo provides a template for Advent of Code participants using Zig.
 It contains a main file for each day, a build.zig file set up with targets for each day, and Visual Studio Code files for debugging.